awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 For example configuration files, see [Example Router Configuration Files](https://docs.aws.amazon.com/directconnect/latest/UserGuide/create-vif.html#vif-example-router-files)\.

 After you configure your router, the status of the virtual interface goes to `UP`\.
-If the virtual interface remains down and you cannot ping the AWS Direct Connect device's peer IP address, see [Troubleshooting Layer 2 \(Data Link\) Issues](Troubleshooting.md#ts-layer-2)\.
-If you can ping the peer IP address, see [Troubleshooting Layer 3/4 \(Network/Transport\) Issues](Troubleshooting.md#ts-layer-3)\.
-If the BGP peering session is established but you cannot route traffic, see [Troubleshooting Routing Issues](Troubleshooting.md#ts-routing)\.
+If the virtual interface remains down and you cannot ping the AWS Direct Connect device's peer IP address, see [Troubleshooting layer 2 \(data link\) issues](Troubleshooting.md#ts-layer-2)\.
+If you can ping the peer IP address, see [Troubleshooting layer 3/4 \(Network/Transport\) issues](Troubleshooting.md#ts-layer-3)\.
+If the BGP peering session is established but you cannot route traffic, see [Troubleshooting routing issues](Troubleshooting.md#ts-routing)\.

-## Step 6: Verify Your Virtual Interface<a name="connected"></a>
+## Step 6: Verify your virtual interface<a name="connected"></a>

 After you have established virtual interfaces to the AWS Cloud or to Amazon VPC, you can verify your AWS Direct Connect connection using the following procedures\.